 The Science Olympiad Protein Modeling Scholarship is a competitive scholarship program for incoming freshmen who participated in the Science Olympiad Protein Modeling event at the National Tournament any time during high school.
-Members of the National Championship team will receive \$10,000/year and other participants will receive \$1,000/year.
-The tuition-based scholarship is renewable up to a maximum of six years (18 full-time quarters) so long as students continue to be full-time and meet the SAP policy.
+The tuition-based scholarship is renewable up to a maximum of sixyears (18 full-time terms) so long as students continue to be full-time and meet the SAP policy.
 To receive the scholarship, students must submit a letter of recommendation from the student's Science Olympiad team coach to the student's admission counselor.